-PopMatters welcomes articles for smart, culturally-engaged readers at graduate-level comprehension.
+PopMatters welcomes articles for smart, culturally engaged readers at graduate-level comprehension.
 Our work bridges academia and popular culture.
 Our content is indexed in academic databases via ProQuest.
 We publish for posterity, know and respect the history of their subject, and accepted articles reflect these sensibilities.

 Note: Due to the well-documented economic factors challenging independent publishing, we are not able to provide remuneration for your article(s).
 We do, however, provide our excellent reputation -- since 1999 -- and our educated, savvy, highly desired reading demographic.